Home

 Contact Us

-Hula Mai is our taste of Hawaii right here at Vintage House Senior Center in the town of Sonoma.
+Hula Mai is our taste of Hawaii right here in the town of Sonoma.
 It's where everyone who has ever dreamed of dancing the hula can learn how; it's where everyone who has ever danced hula before can dance again.
 It's where, with practice, dancers can become part of the Hula Mai performing road show.
 Whatever your Hula experience, you are welcome at Hula Mai.

 Hula Mai means Come and Dance.
 We call to you now.
 Hula Mai.